 Mexico is the world's ninth largest producer of oil, exporting nearly three million barrels per day.
 This is less than Iran, China and Canada, but more than the Kuwait, Nigeria and Venezuela.

 Mexico's economy and culture are changing.
-For years, Mexico's economy under-performed Brazil's, but last year it grew faster.
-It has become a major manufacturing center for electronics, including most of the flat-screen TVs sold in the U.S., medical devices and aerospace parts.
+For years, Mexico's economy under-performed Brazil's, but in 2012 it grew faster.
+Mexico is now a major manufacturing center for electronics, including most of the flat-screen TVs sold in the U.S., medical devices and aerospace parts.
 (Source: NYT, Mexico, the New China, January 26, 2013)

 Many Americans are worried about illegal immigration from Mexico, but the country is actually gaining immigrants itself.
 The legal foreign-born population doubled from 2000 - 2010, to one million total.
 Of these, 750,000 are Americans.
 As a result, more Americans have immigrated to Mexico over the past few years than vice-versa.
 (Source: NYT, For Migrants, New Land of Opportunity Is Mexico, September 21, 2013)